prometheus/docs/content/docs/querying/operators.md

 `vector1 or vector2` results in a vector that contains all original elements (label sets + values) of `vector1` and additionally all elements of `vector2` which do not have matching label sets in `vector1`.

+`vector1 unless vector2` results in a vector consisting of the elements of `vector1` for which there are no elements in `vector2` with exactly matching label sets.
+All matching elements in both vectors are dropped.

 ## Vector matching